ARNOLD/CLARKE – John Albert Arnold / John Albert Clarke (1899-1918)

 • Medals Awarded: British War Medal and Victory Medal

-Sarah and Charles were present at 4 Broadway, Hadleigh when the 1921 census was taken.
-Charles was now working as a builder’s merchant from home, aged 59y 9m and Sarah was 50y 3m.
-Their son Sidney was 11y 3m and at school.
+Sarah and her husband Charles Clarke were present at 4 Broadway, Hadleigh, when the 1921 census was taken.
+Charles was working as a builder’s merchant from home, aged 59, and Sarah was aged 50.
+Their son Sidney was aged 11 years and at school.
 The electoral register records Charles and Sarah living at The Broadway until 1926, after which their whereabouts and fates are unknown.

-1. Francis married Alice Maud Rosetta Free in 1906 and had four children together.
-The family moved to 3 Driffield Road, Bow c.1915, but in 1921 Francis is nowhere to be found.
-Alice stated to be a widow on her census return, and that the father of her children was dead.
-However, he was not, and the couple were living back together at 3 Driffield Road in 1939 and Francis working as a millwright engineer at a petrol refinery.
+Francis ARNOLD married Alice Maud Rosetta FREE in 1906 and had four children together.
+The family moved to 3 Driffield Road, Bow, c.1915, but in 1921, Francis was nowhere to be found.
+Alice stated that she was a widow on her census return and that the father of her children was dead.
+However, he was not, and the couple were living back together at 3 Driffield Road in 1939, and Francis was working as a millwright engineer at a petrol refinery.
 Alice was still living there in 1965, but Francis was no longer there from 1947.
-Alice died in 1981 but Francis’ death is unknown.
+Alice died in 1981, but Francis’s death is unknown.

-2. Rachel married Arthur James Miles (a labourer from Benfleet) 1911 in Thundersley, Essex and they had three sons.
-In 1939, Rachel was living with their middle son Oswald in Sussex, and Arthur was living with another woman in West Ham (Gladys Harvey – they married in 1943 just a few months before she died).
-Arthur died in 1955 in Kent and Rachel died in 1975 in Surrey.
-Their son Oswald Francis Arnold Miles was killed in action on the 31st May 1940 during the retreat to Dunkirk in WWII.
+Rachel Nellie ARNOLD married Arthur James MILES (a labourer from Benfleet) in 1911 in Thundersley, Essex, and they had three sons.
+In 1939, Rachel was living with their middle son, Oswald, in Sussex, and Arthur was living with another woman in West Ham (Gladys Harvey – they married in 1943, just a few months before she died).
+Arthur died in 1955 in Kent, and Rachel died in 1975 in Surrey.
+Their son, Oswald Francis Arnold Miles, was killed in action on the 31st May 1940 during the retreat to Dunkirk in WWII.
 He was a Gunner in the Royal Horse Artillery.

-3. Florence married William Stanley Weaving in 1918 in Hadleigh and they had two sons.
-Their first son was born in Hadleigh in 1921, and in 1922 the family emigrated to Australia, where they had their second son.
+Florence Sarah ARNOLD married William Stanley WEAVING in 1918 in Hadleigh, and they had two sons.
+Their first son was born in Hadleigh in 1921, and in 1922, the family emigrated to Australia, where they had their second son.
 Their youngest son, Kenneth Arnold Charles Weaving, joined the Royal Australian Air Force during WWII and was killed in action in 1943.
 Florence died in Australia in 1961, her husband in 1990.

-4. John’s half brother Sydney married Ethel Cicely Tidman in 1931 and had at least one son.
-Sydney died in 1986 and his wife Ethel in 1988, both remained in the Southend area.
+Sydney Charles CLARKE married Ethel Cicely TIDMAN in 1931 and had at least one son.
+Sydney died in 1986, and his wife Ethel in 1988; both remained in the Southend area.

 Family Tree

-John’s father, Francis Calder Mander ARNOLD was the first of six children born in Birmingham, Warwickshire to parents Francis ARNOLD and Rachel WOODMAN.
-His father worked as an electroplater plater whip chaser, silver chaser and stick mount chaser.
+John’s father, Francis Calder Mander ARNOLD, was the first of six children born in Birmingham, Warwickshire, to parents Francis ARNOLD and Rachel WOODMAN.
+His father worked as an electroplater, whip chaser, silver chaser and stick mount chaser.

-John’s mother, Sarah Ann Jane HOOKER, was the forth of eight children born in Islington, London to parents Charles Archibald HOOKER (a fire wood cutter) and Sarah Ann COMPTON.
+John’s mother, Sarah Ann Jane HOOKER, was the fourth of eight children born in Islington, London to parents Charles Archibald HOOKER (a firewood cutter) and Sarah Ann COMPTON.
 Charles was previously married to Sarah Ann HUBBUCKS in 1856, but her death has not been found, nor a marriage record for him to Sarah Compton.
 It’s possible that his first wife was related to his second wife through the Hubbucks line (and that they weren’t actually married).